fideloper/How-EE-Works/README.md

 		* Text Content

 ## Entries
 `Entries` are pieces of content.
 Each entry is assigned to a `Channel`.
-Following our original example, a blog article or an indivsual video are both examples of `Entries`.
+Following our original example, a blog article or an indivisual video are both examples of `Entries`.

 When creating an entry, a user will be presented with the the `Custom Fields` assigned that entry's `Channel`.